-Impact # Description of Impact Phase Mitigation Measure TF RIBAL CULTURA L RESOURCES (Section 4.6) TC.1 The Project would not cause a substantial adverse change in the significance of a historical or archaeological resource as defined in §15064.5.
+Impact # Description of Impact Phase Mitigation Measure TR L RESOURCES (Section 4.6) TC.1 The Project would not cause a substantial adverse change in the significance of a historical or archaeological resource as defined in §15064.5.
 Construction TC-1a-Retain a Native American Monitor/Consultant: The Project Applicant shall be required to retain and compensate for the services of a Tribal monitor/consultant who is both approved by the Gabrieleño Band of Mission Indians-Kizh Nation Tribal Government and is listed under the NAHC's Tribal Contact list for the area of the project location.
 This list is provided by the NAHC.
-The monitor/consultant will only be present on-site during the construction phases that involve ground disturbing activities.
+The monitor/consultant will only be present on-site during the construction phases that involve ground disturbing activities along the 0.5-mile of new pipeline construction along the Dominguez Channel.
 Ground disturbing activities are defined by the Gabrieleño Band of Mission Indians-Kizh Nation as activities that may include, but are not limited to, pavement removal, pot-holing or auguring, grubbing, tree removals, boring, grading, excavation, drilling, and trenching, within the project area.
 The Tribal Monitor/consultant will complete daily monitoring logs that will provide descriptions of the day's activities, including construction activities, locations, soil, and any cultural materials identified.
+Work will be allowed to continue with monitoring provided with a qualified archaeologist if the Tribal Monitor is unavailable and as approved by Tribal Government.
 The on-site monitoring shall end when the project site grading and excavation activities are completed, or when the Tribal Representatives and monitor/consultant have indicated that the site has a low potential for impacting Tribal Cultural Resources.
-PLAN REQUIREMENTS and TIMING: The Applicant shall retain and compensate for the services of a tribal monitor/consultant for the duration of ground-disturbing construction activities.
-MONITORING: The City will work with the Applicant to ensure the terms of this measure are met. immediate vicinity of the find until the find can be assessed.
-All tribal cultural and archaeological resources unearthed by project construction activities shall be evaluated by the qualified archaeologist and tribal monitor/consultant approved by the Gabrieleño Band of Mission Indians-Kizh Nation.
-If the resources are Native American in origin, the Gabrieleño Band of Mission Indians-Kizh Nation shall coordinate with the landowner regarding treatment and curation of these resources.
-Typically, the Tribe will request preservation in place or recovery for educational purposes.
-Work may continue on other parts of the project while evaluation and, if necessary, additional protective mitigation takes place (CEQA Guidelines
+PLAN REQUIREMENTS and TIMING: The Applicant shall retain and compensate for the services of a tribal monitor/consultant or a qualified archaeologist if the Tribal Monitor is unavailable and as approved by Tribal Government, for the duration of ground-disturbing construction activities along the 0.5-mile of new pipeline construction along the Dominguez Channel.
+MONITORING: The City will work with the Applicant to ensure the terms of this measure are met.
+TC-1b- Unanticipated Discov

-Table ES.2 Proposed Project CLASS II Impacts Impacts That Can Be Mitigated to Less Than Significant Levels
+Table ES-2Proposed Project CLASS II ImpactsImpacts That Can Be Mitigated to Less Than Significant Levels